danneu/html-parser/README.md

 It's not nice and simple anymore.
 And since it's not possible to make an exhaustive `text` parser, I've had to repeat this kind of logic in various places.

-### (v3.0.0) Parsing text
+### (v2.0.1) Parsing text

-The `text` parser was changed in v3.0.0 to be stand-alone meaning that if you apply the `text` parser, it will return a text node that consumed text up until the next non-text node could be parsed.
+The `text` parser was changed from v2.0.0 to v2.0.1 to be stand-alone meaning that if you apply the `text` parser, it will return a text node that consumed text up until the next non-text node could be parsed.

 I did this by refacoring the text parser from what was outlined above into a parser that embeds the other `node`parses via lookaheads.